badoet/ionic-framework/core/src/components/modal/readme.md

 ## Card Modal

 Developers can create a card modal effect where the modal appears as a card stacked on top of your app's main content.
-To create a card modal, developers need to set the `presentingElement` property and the `swipeToClose` properties on `ion-modal`.
+To create a card modal, developers need to set the `presentingElement` property and the `swipeToClose` properties on `syg-modal`.

 The `presentingElement` property accepts a reference to the element that should display under your modal.
-This is typically a reference to `ion-router-outlet`.
+This is typically a reference to `syg-router-outlet`.

 The `swipeToClose` property can be used to control whether or not the card modal can be swiped to close.